isomerpages/moe-nationaljc/_experience/Welfare.md

 For the incoming new students, the transition process is important and they need the support of their parents.
 Click [here](https://for.edu.sg/njcmentalhealthresourceslist) for more resources in supporting your child’s transition.

-Click [here](/files/njc%20counselling%20appointment%20poster%20qr%20code.pdf) for Student's Counselling Appointment.
+Click [here](/files/njc%20counselling%20appointment%20poster%20qr%20code.pdf) for Student's Counselling Appointment and helplines.